Southern Nevada Mining Mecca

 While the historical factoids are too great to individually name, there’s one in specific that definitely put this place on the map.
 While traveling on a war bond tour in 1942, actress Carole Lombard was scheduled to travel from Indiana to her home in Los Angeles.
 Although originally scheduled to return home by train, Lombard was so anxious to get back that she scheduled a flight last minute.
 Her plane refueled in Las Vegas, and after a few minutes in flight crashed into Double Up Peak on Potosi Mountain, just outside Goodsprings.
 Lombard’s husband, Clark Gable, immediately flew to the Pioneer Saloon where the search party was headquartered.
 Gable spent three grueling days at the Pioneer Saloon, waiting to learn if there were any survivors.
 Tragically, all 22 passengers aboard the flight perished, including his beloved wife Carole Lombard.
 When checking out the Pioneer Saloon today, visitors can learn more about this catastrophe in the Clark Gable Memorial Room.
 Take it to a new level of immersion by checking out Clark Gable’s alleged cigarette burns in the bar counter—a result of him nodding off while waiting for Lombard’s search party to return.

 Countless television shows and movies have also used the Pioneer Saloon as a backdrop, and their wildly delicious Ghost Burger has even been featured on the Food Network.
-And what goes better with your Ghost Burger than a Schlitz beer?
-You’re going to want one, as it’s the only beer the Pioneer Saloon served in 1913 that is still served there today.
+And what goes better with your Ghost Burger than an impressive variety of micro and domestic brews?
+That right there sounds like a culinary match made in heaven.

 Bottom line: if you only have time for one excursion away from the Las Vegas Strip, make sure the Pioneer Saloon in Goodsprings is #1 on the list.
 Delicious meals, incredible conversation, friendly locals, irresistible history and authenticity that can't be replicated are just a few things to make this one a memorable stop.